 My Two Confessions Let me start with two confessions, two things I’ve learned the hard way as a software engineer.
 First, the more I understand the problem, the better my chance of building the right solution.
 That’s something DDD taught me early on: to listen deeply, study the domain, and let it shape the model.…

-acceptance testing Bad Practice Bandwagon code smell Code Structure Conway’s Law DDD Debt Design Pattern Experiment Goal Oriented Architetcure Idea LDD Minimum Viable Experience Organizational Structure Refactoring Social Rank Software Architetcure System Debt tdd Team Topology Tech Debpt test automation
+acceptance testing Bad Practice Bandwagon book code smell Code Structure Conway’s Law DDD Debt Design Pattern Epistemic Testing Experiment Goal Oriented Architetcure Idea LDD Minimum Viable Experience Orbit Organizational Structure Refactoring Social Rank Software Architetcure System Debt tdd Team Topology Tech Debpt Test test automation